September 29, 2020 6 min read 0 Comments

-1)Honey– Curious to know how honey can treat your skin conditions such as acne?Honey contains many antioxidants that clear off the waste and debris from your clogged pores.
+Curious to know how honey can treat your skin conditions such as acne?Honey contains many antioxidants that clear off the waste and debris from your clogged pores.
 This at home remedy for acne is loaded with vitamins and minerals.
 It makes your acne scars become smoother due to its hydration power and speeds up its healing process.

-Another household product that is good for treating acne scars, honey is considered as the queen bee of acne scar home remedies.
 Honey contains anti-inflammatory, anti-microbial and healing properties which make it a perfect solution for treating both acne and scars and help skin to heal faster as well as prevent scars from forming on your face.

 Honey isn’t the magical end-all, be-all of curing acne and preventing future acne from ever popping up again.
 But it is known to have natural antibacterial and calming qualities.
 These qualities may help soothe inflamed acne blemishes.
 You can apply raw honey as a mask for 10-15 minutes and throughly cleanse skin afterwards.

-2)Apple Cider Vinegar-This fermented vinegar has a lot of useful functions, including fading your acne scars, naturally exfoliating and shedding away dead skin cells and fading acne scars as well in the process.
+This fermented vinegar has a lot of useful functions, including fading your acne scars, naturally exfoliating and shedding away dead skin cells and fading acne scars as well in the process.
 It contains Vitamins A, B2, B6, C and E along with the natural lactic and malic acids which are responsible for gently exfoliating the skin for an even toned complexion.
 Dilute it with water so it doesn't cause too much stinging and to help lower the acidity.